-4.5.12 Logical inputs
+5.5.13 Logical inputs

 Logical inputs are binary signals that a user can control manually to change the behavior of the AQ-200 unit or to give direct control commands.
-Logical inputs can be controlled with a virtual switch built in the mimic and from a SCADA system.
+Logical inputs can be controlled with a virtual switch built in the mimic and from a SCADA system (IEC 61850, Modbus, IEC 101, etc.).
 Logical inputs are volatile signals: their status will always return to "0" when the AQ-200 device is rebooted.
 32 logical inputs are available.